aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_EXISTS_CREATE

-    Create a record, ONLY if it doesn't exist
+    Only create a record given it doesn't exist

 .. data:: POLICY_EXISTS_CREATE_OR_REPLACE

-    Completely replace a record if it exists, otherwise create it
+    Replace a record completely if it exists, otherwise create it

 .. data:: POLICY_EXISTS_IGNORE

-    Write the record, regardless of existence. (i.e. create or update)
+    Update a record if it exists, otherwise create it

 .. data:: POLICY_EXISTS_REPLACE

-    Completely replace a record, ONLY if it exists
+    Only replace a record completely if it exists

 .. data:: POLICY_EXISTS_UPDATE

-    Update a record, ONLY if it exists
+    Only update a record if it exists

 .. _POLICY_GEN: